wp-plugins/wp-advanced-importer/Readme.txt

 == Screenshots ==

 1.Wp Advanced Importer With Ultimate User Friendly Features with drag and drop etc.
-2.User friendly easy mapping for any xml file data to wordpress field attributes with sampling.
+2.Advanced user mapping allows to assign any desired user or create new user.
+3.Advanced content mapping, user can selectively import their posts attributes and edit mapping.
+4.Advanced Media Handling with url and zip upload.
-3.Advanced duplicate post name and content check with server request control for high performance factor.
+5.Advanced duplicate post name and content check with server request control for high performance factor.

 == Frequently Asked Questions ==